ValeP314/pp5-tangled-treasure/README.md

 * Payments: there was an issue with checkout_order that I wasn't able to address in the short amout of time I had.
 * Issue with Shopping bag as per shopping bag video.
 Implementation suggested in the video but not performed.
 * Issue with quantity buttons not working properly (going to negative figures), to be reviewed.
+* Issue with pictures not formatted (all different sizes).
+* Issue with footer not anchored at the bottom of the page.
+Perhaps add a top margin?

 ## Deployment